hhvm/user-documentation/guides/hhvm/04-configuration/02-INI-settings.md

 These settings can allow fine-grain tuning of HHVM's [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) [compiler](http://hhvm.com/blog/2027/faster-and-cheaper-the-evolution-of-the-hhvm-jit).

+The [hacker's guide](https://github.com/facebook/hhvm/blob/master/hphp/doc/hackers-guide/jit-core.md) goes more in depth nin how the JIT works as well.

 | Setting | Type | Default | Description
 |---------|------|---------|------------
 | `hhvm.jit` | `bool` | `true` | Enables the JIT compiler.
 This is turned on by default for all supported distributions.
 Times when you might want to turn this off is for a [short running script](/hhvm/FAQ/faq#why-is-my-code-slow-at-startup) that may not make use of the JIT.